jkphl/material.is/.src/md/thoughts-questions_2016-01-13_18.md

 	* should instruct all speakers before the conference starts
 	* must know all the important key timings
 * Do we provide WiFi for the attendees?
 Does the venue have that already?
+	* Is it an open WiFi or may it be secure?
 	* How do we communicate WiFi credentials?
 * Do we provide an additional organizer/speaker-only WiFi?
 * Can we provide power sockets for charging devices?